Cobb-ukr/Web-application-Honeypot-v2/docs/RETRAINING_GUIDE.md

 ## Command-Line / Environment Variables

-When starting the application, you can specify the retraining mode using the `RETRAIN_MODE` environment variable:
+When starting the application, you can specify the retraining mode using the `RETRAIN_MODE` environment variable.
+The app loads `.env` from either the repository root or the `honeypot-ai/` directory.

 ```bash
 # Option 1: Retrain on ALL historical attack data